naobservatory/mgs-pipeline/README.md

      This is saying that only 270 reads were assigned to "Tobamovirus" but 105,908 reads had some 35-mer that was common to Tobamoviruses.

-* `childcounts`: Output, taxonomic counts including children
+* `childcounts/`: Output, taxonomic counts including children
    * ex: `SRR14530724.tsv.gz`
    * Gzipped TSV
    * Collated Kraken output, plus columns for children